Mehdi-Barbaise/automated-icinga2/README.md

 I was tired of installing everything manually for my labs, so I automated the installation and the uninstallation of Icinga2.

-/!\ Warning: This script is for personnal use, it might not suits your needs.
+/!\ Warning: This script was made for personal use, it might not suits your needs.
+It only automates the basic installation based on the official documentation, if you want further security settings and configuration, for example, you'll have to configure them yourself.

-For example:
-- I didn't delete the default web page, but replaced it by a maintenance page.
-- Script is made for debian12, if you use another distro, it might not work properply.
+Tested on Debian 12 and 13.
+Should work on any Debian based Linux Distro using "apt" as a package manager.

 Feel free to adapt it as you want.

 Usage:

 $ ./icinga_install.sh
+Or, to uninstall and purge everything related to icinga (including databases):
 $ ./icinga_uninst.sh

-Launch it as root (or with sudo).
+To be Launched as root (or with sudo).

-A new version is coming soon, as icinga2 evolved: After this installation, and before the web setup part, we need a user for Redis and another one for Icinga API (which were not required before).